thegambler111/CoolObsVault/01_Experience/IoT/Zigbee2MQTT/Setup/Z2M setup Orange Pi Zero/Z2M setup Orange Pi Zero.md

 ## Installation in Linux OS

-### Determine location of the adapter and checking user permissions
+### Determine adapter path and check user permission

 #### For Linux
-- Use this command to get the information:
+- Use this command to get adapter location information:

 ```bash
 ls -l /dev/serial/by-id